Ryuho Okawa has a vision for Australia.

 A short, timid woman pulls me aside after the seminar and asks me not to be put off.
 After all, she says, Happy Science is the missing link between individual and global issues.
 We must make the most of the lessons relevant to the now, while Master walks on the planet with us.

-Ryuho Okawa is no stranger to public life: in fact, he brought his religion into the political sphere in 2009, when he founded the Japanese Happiness Realisation Party in 2009.
+Ryuho Okawa is no stranger to public life: in fact, he brought his religion into the political sphere in 2009, when he founded the Japanese Happiness Realisation Party.
 And he is notorious for his radical opinions, often framed as revelations.
 Last year, for example, he alleged that the spirits of World War II sex slaves, or ‘comfort women’, told him that they had lied about their treatment at the hands of Japanese soldiers—a confession that conveniently aligned with the timing of the Japanese Government’s attempts to organise a memorial and victims fund.

 Ideal politics, according to Happy Science, is when politicians pray, reflect, meditate and listen to God before making decisions.
 When I ask about Okawa’s political intervention, Steve is emphatic: “It’s arrogant if you think that you should just decide how the country should be run [without] asking God what you should be doing,” he says.
 “We would hope, in the future, to have a Happiness Realisation Party here in Australia.
 And in every country!”